Cobb County weather forecast for Labor Day, Monday September 5

 Sunday

-Mostly cloudy with a chance of showers in the morning, then partly sunny with showers likely with a slight chance of thunderstorms in the afternoon.
-Highs around 80.
-Chance of rain 60 percent.
+Mostly cloudy with a chance of showers in the morning, then partly sunny with showers likely with a chance of thunderstorms in the afternoon.
+Highs in the lower 80s.
+Chance of rain 70 percent.

 What was the climate like in the latest reporting period?